How to deregister an email or phone number associated with iMessage and FaceTime

 Tap Sign out.

-This will automatically sign you out and deregister your email & phone number from your iMessage account on that particular device.
+This will automatically sign you out and deregister your email and phone number from your iMessage account on that particular device.

 How to deregister an email or phone number associated with FaceTime